One year to raise $20,700 to finish the Church hall.

 The final phase of the project will include all the finishing touches: the installation of doors and windows, finishing the ceiling, painting, purchasing tables and chairs, and the transportation costs to move these materials.

 a place of healing and hope for the community.

 In Chad, dire poverty makes life very challenging.
 Many people lack basic essentials such as running water, electricity, food and access to quality health care.
 Parents struggle to care for their children and child education rates are very low.
 Many parishioners also struggle with alcoholism or suffer from illnesses such as HIV/AIDS.

-The Saints Peter and Paul parish is more than a place of spiritual healing—it represents hope and relief from physical suffering and social isolation.
+The Sts.
+Peter and Paul parish is more than a place of spiritual healing—it represents hope and relief from physical suffering and social isolation.
 This hall will also allow us to hold catechesis classes for the more than 3,000 catechumens preparing for the sacraments.